Learn how to build a wood DIY bathroom vanity with doors that’s budget friendly and beautiful!

 Drill holes for the door hinges on the door frames.
 We used this Kreg Concealed Door Hinge Jig for the first time to get the perfect holes for our hinges.
 We set the setting on the jig to 6mm (with a 1/2″ depth) for our door hinges.

-Update: After using these same hinges again for our entryway DIY built in cabinet and door, we realized we should have set the depth to 4mm after reading through the directions again.
+Update: After using these same hinges again for our entryway DIY built in cabinet and door and our DIY wall cabinet, we realized we should have set the depth to 4mm after reading through the directions again.
 But it works both ways!
 So just make sure to read your hinge instructions!

 To attach the door hinges to the door, use a square to help keep the hinge in place properly.
 Then pre-drill holes for the screws and add the screws.
 We used a special, self centering drill bit to get perfectly centered pre-drilled holes.